1412 S Locust Pontiac IL 61764

-Attig earned her bachelor’s and master’s degrees of science in sociology from Illinois State University and she has worked in Higher Education for most of her career, serving in a variety of roles including Associate Director of Honors at Illinois State University in Normal, Illinois.
-She took a hiatus to stay home with her young children for several years.
-Before joining Extension in 2016, she taught sociology at Heartland Community College in Normal and Pontiac, as well as Bradley University in Peoria.
+Attig earned her bachelor’s and master’s degrees in sociology from Illinois State University and she has worked in Higher Education for most of her career, serving in a variety of roles including Associate Director of Honors at Illinois State University in Normal, Illinois.
+She also taught sociology at Heartland Community College in Normal and Pontiac, as well as Bradley University in Peoria.

 University of Illinois Extension, Program Support Excellence Award, 2020